binary0zero/env-guard/README.md

 That leads to **silent failures** or worse — production crashes due to missing or incorrectly typed values.

-**env-guard** solves this by acting as a **type-safe guard** for your environment configuration.
+**env-sentinel** solves this by acting as a **type-safe guard** for your environment configuration.
 It ensures your app won't even start unless the required environment variables are valid.

 ---